ensemble-ai/exercise-2-camera-control-bnfedkiw/PeerReview-Exercise2.md

 Position lock and lerp lock camera works good.
 The camera follow the player that slower than player.
 And when I stop moving the camera will catch up the player.
 The distance between the player and camera also not excced the leash distance.
-When I speed up player, it will always keep a certain distance.
+When I speed up player, it will still keep a certain distance.
 ___
 ### Stage 4 ###